 The Details View will be the first page you see upon selecting which sensor you would like to modify.
-See Figure 10.

-A. The Sensor Overview section will be above every page.
-This will consistently display the present reading, signal strength, battery level, and status.

-B. The Readings section shows the most recent data received by the sensor.

-C. This graph charts any changes throughout a set date range.
+- A. The Sensor Overview section is at the top of every page.
+This will consistently display the present reading, signal strength, battery level, and status. - B. The Readings section shows the most recent data received by the sensor. - C. This graph charts any changes throughout a set date range.
 To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the date range.